Updated: Nov 8

 Centuries of legislation and case law have squarely provided parents with considerable breadth in their rights to raise their children.
 Parents have the right to determine what their kids eat and what clothes they wear.
 Parents have the right to determine their children's education and their medical care (with limited exceptions).

 The right to use corporal punishment has even been the subject of a famous United States Supreme Court decision.
 In Ingraham v.
 Wright, 9 male justices of the United States Supreme Court decided that the use of corporal punishment in schools WAS constitutional.
-This decision wasn't decided in the 19th century.
-This decision was decided in 1977!!!
+Surprisingly, this decision wasn't made in the 19th century.
+This decision was made in the 20th century, specifically in the year1977!!!

 Efforts towards change